Practical Compositional Fairness: Understanding Fairness in Multi-Component Recommender Systems

 Therefore, we use the above per-component modifications to test the effect of independently improving individual components.
 We will use $g_\kappa$ to characterize a modified component as described above, i.e., $g_\kappa \in \{\tilde{f}_\kappa, \hat{f}_\kappa, \bar{f}_\kappa\}$.
 With this we can simulate how the system would behave if we improve a given component $\kappa$: \begin{definition}[$\kappa$-Improved System] Given a system $f$ with $K$ components $f_k$, and a simulated improved component $g_\kappa$ for component $\kappa$, we define the improved system as:

-\end{definition} With this we can measure the fairness of system $f^{(\bar\kappa)}$, using either Eq.~\ref{eq:exposure_gap} or Eq.~\ref{eq:pairwise_gap}, to understand this counterfactual -- if we improved the fairness of component $\kappa$, what would be the resulting end-to-end fairness?
+\end{definition} With this we can understand the fairness of this counterfactual system $f^{(\bar\kappa)}$, using either Eq.~\eqref{eq:exposure_gap} or \eqref{eq:pairwise_gap}: if we improved the fairness of component $\kappa$, what would be the resulting end-to-end fairness?

-Given that we can now answer this counterfactual question concretely, we now ask: which components should I prioritize improving?
-First, we define the degree to which improving a given component helps the end-to-end fairness: \begin{definition}[Fairness Improvement] Given a system $f$ and a $\kappa$-improved system $f^{(\bar\kappa)}$, we define the fairness improvement by

-\end{definition} Finally, we can measure the fairness improvement FI$_\kappa$ for all components $\kappa$ and sort them in decreasing order to find the components for which an improvement would have the largest effect.

-\paragraph{Overall System Effect} While the procedure described above is valuable for understanding which components are more important for improving the end-to-end system, they do not tell us how much improving each component independently will ultimately improve the overall system's fairness.
-For that, we build on the counterfactual testing above but now across all of the components.
-That is we define the per-component improved system as follows: \begin{definition}[All-Components Improved System] Given a system $f$ with $K$ components $f_k$, and for each component we have a simulate improved version $g_k$, we define the improved system as:

-\end{definition} Note as before we assume $g_k \in \{\tilde{f}_k, \hat{f}_k, \bar{f}_k \}$.
-Finally, with this, we can test how the improved system where each component is fair performs on the fairness metrics.